-- 1. Anyone from the public who wants to be heard will be given the opportunity to speak, but only at the appropriate time, during "public comments."
-Comment from the public will not be accepted once the "public comment" period has been closed. - 2.
-Public comments must be related to the items listed on the Agenda which require the vote of the Board. - 3.
-Once the "public comment" period has been closed, members of the public will only be allowed to speak in order to answer a question directed to them by one of the Board members.
+- 1. Anyone from the public who wants to be heard will be allowed to speak during the "Public Comments" section of the Agenda, and as designated by the Board President before any votes are taken. - 2.
+Public comments must relate to the items listed on the meeting Agenda that require the vote of the Board. - Once the "Public Comments" period has been closed, members of the public will only be allowed to speak to answer a question directed to them by one of the Board members.
 The response must be limited to only an answer to the specific question. - 4.
 Per LPR No. 24-387, "to require anyone wishing to speak under public input and for public speaking to submit in writing their name and address and upon addressing the board before giving their public input, state their name and what area they are from (i.e., the Parish, Council District, city.)" - 5.
 No person shall be allowed to speak for more than three (3) minutes on any one subject; however, this time limit may be waived at the discretion of the Board President. - 6.
 No person shall be allowed to use foul language or engage in personal attacks.
 Any person violating this rule may be prohibited from continuing to speak and may, at the discretion of the Board President, be asked to leave the meeting room. - 7.
 Speakers are not allowed to engage in exchanges with those of opposing views or others in the audience. - 8.
-The board requires persons wishing to speak to fill out a colored comment card with their name, address, and whether or not they wish to speak or just be recognized as for or against the agenda item.
-Green cards are filled out in support, red in opposition, and yellow if there is a question or a person has additional neutral information to provide.
-A comment card must be filled out for each individual agenda item a person wishes to comment on.
+Members of the public wishing to speak must sign a "Public Speaking Sign-Up" sheet, which will be present at the podium.
+This must include their printed name, city or address, and the agenda item they are speaking on.

 - 9. In the event a large number of speakers wish to address the Board, the President reserves the right to instruct each side of the discussion to choose individuals to represent their viewpoint.
-The President will instruct how many people may speak from each side.
+The President will advise how many people may speak from each side.
 The number of people representing each side shall be equal. - 10.
 Speakers may ask questions but are not entitled to "answers" from the members of the Board. - 11.
-The Board President shall have discretion in all matters regarding the enforcement of these rules.
-In the absence of the President, the Board Vice President shall have discretion.
+The Board President shall have discretion in all matters regarding enforcing these rules.
+In the Board President's absence, the Board Vice President shall have discretion.

-Amended on July 18, 2023; Amended on November 19, 2024.
+Amended on July 18, 2023; Amended on November 19, 2024; Amended on May 20, 2025.